Mira Nair: Feature films

 In June 1987, with Taraporevala, Nair researched and co-wrote Salaam Bombay!, which turned out to be an enormous and exhausting undertaking.
 Nair sought out real street children to more authentically portray the lives of children who survived in the streets and were deprived of a true childhood.
 Mitch Epstein was co-producer and production designer on the film.
 They struggled to get financing, but eventually Nair "managed to cajole completion cash out of a French company".
 On 19 May 1988, three days after Nair had finished cutting the film, it had its world première at the closing gala at the 1988 Cannes Film Festival.
 It earned a 15-minute standing ovation, and won the Caméra d'Or (the first Indian film to do so) and the Prix du public (Audience Prize).
 It was nominated at the 1989 Academy Awards for Best Foreign Language Film.
 Although it did not do well at the box office, it won 23 international awards.

 Nair and Taraporevala next worked together on the 1991 film Mississippi Masala, which told the story of Ugandan-born Indians (displaced by Idi Amin in 1972) in Mississippi.
-Their research for the film started in March 1989, and was their first visit to Africa.
+Their research for the film started in March 1989, and it was their first visit to Africa.
 Nair met her second husband, Asian Ugandan academic Mahmood Mamdani, when she interviewed him in Nairobi after having read his book From Citizen to Refugee, about the expulsion of Asians.
 The film centers on a carpet-cleaner business owner (Denzel Washington) who falls in love with the daughter (Sarita Choudhury) of one of his Indian clients.
-The film revealed the prejudice in black and Indian communities.
+The film revealed the prejudice in the black and Indian communities.
 Mississippi Masala was heavily inspired by the history of Indian emigrants in Uganda.
 Nair was inspired by the fact that Ugandan-born Indians often aligned themselves more with white people, especially due to the worse treatment Black Ugandans endured.
 It was well received by critics, earned a standing ovation at the 1992 Sundance Film Festival, and won three awards at the Venice Film Festival.

-Her next feature, The Perez Family (1995) was not a success.
+Her next feature, The Perez Family (1995), was not a success.
 The producer said that it had "too much plot", and a critic wrote, "It looks like a musical after all the songs have been cut out."
 The next one, Kama Sutra: A Tale of Love (1996), which Nair later called "an aberration", also bombed.
 In that year, the family moved to South Africa for three years, where her career "stagnated".